wisxam/Vacancy-Freelance-Senior-Project-User/README.md

 # Vacancy-Freelance-Senior-Project-User
-A fully functional user website that is corresponding to the dashboard in Vacancy-Freelance-Senior-Project
+A fully functional user website that is corresponding to the dashboard in Vacancy-Freelance-Senior-Project.